On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Covariance properties of idealized models of simple cells under locally linearized geometric image transformations

 the corresponding purely spatially smoothed image representations are related according to

 provided that the parameters of the purely spatial receptive fields are related according to (\ref{eq-s-transf-result}) and (\ref{eq-Sigma-transf-result}).

 In this way, these results imply that the essential components of the receptive fields in terms of either the purely spatial or the joint spatio-temporal smoothing transformations can be perfectly matched between the image data before and after the composed geometric image transformation.
-Thereby, these covariance properties provide a way of expressing an identity operation between the spatial or spatio-temporal smoothing effects of the idealized receptive field models.
+Thereby, these covariance properties provide a way of expressing an identity operation between the spatial or spatio-temporal smoothing effects of the idealized receptive field models, under compositions of (i)~spatial scaling transformations, (ii)~affine image transformations, (iii)~Galilean transformations and (iv)~temporal scaling transformations.

 A consequence of these results is, however, that in order to make it possible to match the spatially or spatio-temporally smoothed image data between two observations of the same object under different viewing conditions, we have to expand the representation of the receptive field responses over multiple values of the parameters of the receptive fields; the set of parameters $(s, \Sigma)$ in the purely spatial case or the set of parameters $(s, \Sigma, v, \tau)$ in the joint spatio-temporal case.
 In other words, the shapes of the visual receptive fields should be expanded over the degrees of freedom of the class of geometric image transformations.
 We will return to that topic in Section~\ref{sec-span-vars} of this treatment.